Kubic-C/spock_engine/conventions.md

 uint32_t a_secondary_name = 4096;
 int32_t third_name_in_row = -1;

-// if one name variable decleration is too long to reasonably read then dont indent: int a_nice_name = 0;
+// if the name of one variable declaration is too long to reasonably read then dont indent: int a_nice_name = 0;
 std::vector<really_long_typename_t>::iterator long_iterator_name;